joaquinlpereyra/twitterImgBot/README.md

   - *ban_command*: if master_account tweets something starting with this, will delete last tweet and ban last image posted.
   - *request_command*: if anybody tweets something starting with this, it will give them a picture.
 If tweet has a "to @(userB)" in it somewhere *and* starts with the request_command, bot will interpret as a gift from user posting to userB.
 - **[Texts]**
-  -*requests_answers*: bot will choose randomly from here when complying to request from a request_command with no "to @". the reply will look like "@user request_answer"
+  - *requests_answers*: bot will choose randomly from here when complying to request from a request_command with no "to @". the reply will look like "@user request_answer"
-  -*requests_to_third_answers*: bot will choose ramdonly from here when complying to requests from a request_command with "to @" in it. the reply will look like "@userB request_to_third_answers @requester"
+  - *requests_to_third_answers*: bot will choose ramdonly from here when complying to requests from a request_command with "to @" in it. the reply will look like "@userB request_to_third_answers @requester"

 ### Example
 ```